paul-mccormack/BicepDeploymentStacks/README.md

 **DeleteAll** - Will delete resources, Resource Groups AND Management Groups that become unmanaged.
 Obvsiously be VERY CAREFUL with this setting!<br/>
 **DetachAll** - Will detach all the resources that become unmanaged but not delete them.

 This is a great addition to ease management of complex deployments.
 Imagine you had a deployment that spanned multiple Resource Groups in different Azure regions that was regularly deleted and redeployed for maintenance.
-That management task will so much easier if it is managed using a deployment stack.
+That management task will so much easier by using a deployment stack.

 ## Deployment stacks are perfect for Azure Policy management